syinari0123/tridepth/README.md

 ## Pretrained model
-You can download pretrained model('weight_upconv.pth') with the following command.
+You can download our pretrained model('weight_upconv.pth') with the following command.
 ```
 cd pretrained
 ./download.sh